 The Physical Science courses are radically different from A-Level courses and normally require a lot more mathematical fluency.
 This often comes as a shock to most students at whatever University they study.
 Sometimes they realize that what they thought they enjoyed the most was Physics, but with the extra mathematical fluency required they are instead drawn to the more qualitative aspects of Earth Sciences or Organic Chemistry.
 Conversely the lack of such mathematics at school-level might have meant that the joys of Physics, Physical Chemistry or Materials Science were occluded.
 The ability to sample different courses with no loss of content allows students to best choose what suits them.

 Luckily the first year is specifically designed to ease this transition with a specially designed Mathematics for Physical Sciences course which gives the techniques required for all subsequent years in Materials Science and Chemistry.
-For Physics an additional Second year course on mathematics is provided but is not just for physicists, and other subjects work well with it.
+For Physics an additional Second year course on mathematics is provided, although this is not just for physicists, and other subjects combine well with it.

 Structure of the Course

-The course in the first year (The first year of a Cambridge degree is known for historical reasons as `Part IA’) requires students to choose three actual sciences from the following list
+The course in the first year (The first year of a Cambridge degree is known for historical reasons as `Part IA’) requires students to choose three "experimental" sciences from the following list:

 - Materials Science